pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 - AI assists every stage of the development lifecycle — but engineering oversight is non-negotiable at each one.
 - The rule: AI generates, engineer decides.
 Never approve code you don't understand.
-- This post does not introduce new machinery for the five phases. **Plan reuses the Analyst persona and REASONS Canvas from Module 1.
-Code reuses the QA/Architect persona split and contract-first TDD from Module 1.
-Refactor names the Design Patterns from Module 2 and checks the layering rules from Module 3.** The lifecycle is what happens when you run all three earlier modules back to back, on one feature, in order.
+- This post does not introduce new machinery for the five phases. **Plan reuses the Analyst persona and REASONS Canvas from [Agentic TDD & SPDD](/posts/agentic-spdd-multi-agent/).
+Code reuses the QA/Architect persona split and contract-first TDD from [Agentic TDD](/posts/agentic-tdd-zero-code/).
+Refactor names the [Design Patterns](/posts/design-patterns-part-1/) and checks the layering rules from [Software Architecture](/posts/architecture-intro/).** The lifecycle is what happens when you run all three earlier modules back to back, on one feature, in order.
 - Professional responsibility is not reduced by AI involvement — it is transferred entirely to the engineer who merges the code.

 ---